cat and dog pet care in finchley

 • manageable

-Whether you’re dealing with a new rescue dog, planning time away, or just trying to make walks easier, you’ll find something here.
+Whether you are bringing home a rescue dog, planning time away, trying to make walks easier, or simply looking after your pet day-to-day, you will find a guide here.

 Not sure where to start?

-If you’re unsure which guide is right for you:
+If you are not sure which guide is right for you, start here:

-For rescue dogs, nervous dogs, or those who need a calmer approach, these guides will help you slow things down and build confidence.
+For rescue dogs, nervous dogs, sensitive dogs, or dogs who need a slower, steadier approach, these guides will help you keep things low-pressure and more manageable.

 Many of the dogs I work with need time to adjust.